FidelityInternational/cicimages-tools/exercises/IaC/ansible/inventory/README.md

 ## Introduction
 Ansible requires a list of hosts to execute playbooks and ad-hoc commands against.
 Ansible refers to this target host list as an inventory.
+This exercise will outline some basic inventory concepts - inventory formats, grouping, setting and using variables.

 ## Exercise Learning Objectives